JianjunJin/Traversome/README.md

 --min-align-counts    Threshold for counts per path, below which the alignment(s) of that path will be discarded. [default: auto]
 ```

+Use `traversome thorough -h` to see details for above flags and other flags.

 ### Interpreting results
 ```
 |-- output_dir